Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 The nomenclature and the fabrication sequences could be generated automatically, this is essential for parallelizing fabrication.
 More technical documents are also needed, such as plans, cut list, etc.

-All this document are direct by-products of a procedural model, and fairly easy to produce (for a concrete example, a simple sketchup plugin creates cut-list from a 3D model).
+All this document are direct by-products of a procedural model, and fairly easy to produce (for a concrete example, a simple Sketchup plugin creates cut-list from a 3D model).

 ### Producing templates and machining fixtures for usual woodworking tool with digital fabrication machines ###
-Woodworking tools are extremely powerful (several kW each usualy) and adapted to their usages.
+Woodworking tools are extremely powerful (several kW each usually) and adapted to their usages.
 Trying to replace entirely these tools with digital fabrication machines (CNC router, 3D printer and laser cutter) is inefficient (a CNC router will never cut as fast as a table saw due to cutting physic for instance).
 Instead, we can use digital fabrication machines to augment classic woodworking tools by creating ad-hoc templates and machining fixtures.
-(illustration: example of a classic machining fixture, credits: Le Bouvet magazine)
+(Illustration: example of a classic machining fixture, credits: Le Bouvet magazine)

 ![machining fixture for table router from https://www.blb-bois.com/sites/default/files/images/terme-dico-du-bois/image-multiple/2014-04/calibreur-chantournement-gabarit.jpg](/img/re/furnitures/machining_fixture_le_bouvet.jpg)